woodrowwiest/FCND-Estimation-CPP/README.md

 ### 06: Adding Your Controller ###

 Up to this point, we have been working with a controller that has been supplied by Udacity and relaxed to work with an estimated state instead of a real state.
-Now is the point where the stress levels rize and we see how well our controller performs and de-tune our controller accordingly. *sigh*
+Now is the point where the stress levels rise and we see how well our controller performs and de-tune our controller accordingly. *sigh*

 06.1 Replace `QuadController.cpp` with the controller we wrote in the last project.